MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-line-appearance.md

   - Phone System
   - ms.teamsadmincenter.users.voice.calldelegation.tooltip
   - seo-marvel-apr2020
-description: Learn about how to send your users an email with their audio conferencing information in Microsoft Teams.
+description: Learn about the Share line appearance feature in Microsoft Teams.
 ---

 # Shared line appearance in Microsoft Teams

-Shared line appearance is part of the delegation feature that lets a user choose a delegate to answer or handle calls on their behalf.
+Shared line appearance lets a user choose a delegate to answer or handle calls on their behalf.
 This feature is helpful if a user has an administrative assistant who regularly handles the user's calls.
-In the context of shared line appearance, a manager is someone who authorizes a delegate to make or receive calls on their behalf, and a delegate can make and receive calls on behalf of someone else.
+In the context of shared line appearance, a manager is someone who authorizes a delegate to make or receive calls on their behalf.
+A delegate can make or receive calls on behalf of the delegator.

-A delegate can be configured to allow making calls or receiving calls on behalf of the delegator and with the permission to change settings for other delegates.

 > [!IMPORTANT]
 > This feature is only available in Teams Only deployment mode.
 For more details on Teams deployment modes, see [Understand Microsoft Teams and Skype for Business coexistence and interoperability](teams-and-skypeforbusiness-coexistence-and-interoperability.md)

 ## License required

-A user must have Phone System with PSTN connectivity (either Calling Plan, Operator Connect or Direct Routing) to be a delegate or set up delegation and enable others to make or receive calls on their behalf.

-Both managers and delegates need to have Phone System with PSTN connectivity (Calling Plan, Operator Connect or Direct Routing).
+Both managers and delegates must have a Phone System license with PSTN connectivity (Calling Plan, Operator Connect, or Direct Routing).
 The shared line experience is part of delegation and is included with Phone System.
-For additional details on the licensing model, See [Microsoft Teams service description](/office365/servicedescriptions/teams-service-description).
+For more information on licensing, see [Microsoft Teams service description](/office365/servicedescriptions/teams-service-description).

 ## Shared line appearance feature availability